Spring 2023 BFA Applications are closed.

 Written statement as part of the application form, addressing the BFA degree’s application to your career and your decision in choosing your intended emphasis area.

-Portfolios must include ten (10) to twelve (12) works.
+Portfolios must include 10 to 12 works.
 Portfolios must demonstrate the following: A strong technical proficiency in a variety of media, understanding of design and composition, creativity and exploration, as well as idea development.
 Portfolios should additionally demonstrate proficiency in the visual arts medium in which you wish to emphasize.
-Portfolios should include actual works of art produced in art courses at UALR or accredited institutions for transfer students.
+Portfolios should include actual works of art produced in art courses at UA Little Rock or accredited institutions for transfer students.

-Portfolio should be compiled into a pdf file and emailed to the BFA coordinator.
-Late application are not accepted.
-After submitting the digital portfolio students will bring a majority of the work in physical form for the review interview.
+The portfolio should be compiled into a pdf file and emailed to the BFA coordinator.
+Late applications are not accepted.
+After submitting the digital portfolio, students will bring a majority of the work in physical form for the review interview.

 All the pieces in your portfolio should be finished work that show completed ideas.
 Sketchbooks and sketches can also be submitted and are encouraged, but are to only be used to show your thought process and idea development of your completed pieces.